jaiewd/phosphorylation/README.txt

 catboost_features.py
 	Calculates FoldX and structural features
-	Usage: python catboost_features.py tsu to calculate the features for the Tsuboyama dataset python catboost_features.py tsu to calculate the features for the cancer dataset
+	Usage: python catboost_features.py tsu to calculate the features for the Tsuboyama dataset python catboost_features.py cancer to calculate the features for the cancer dataset python your_script_name.py single --pdb_file <pdbfile> --mutation <ex.
+"S123A"> --output_csv <outfile> Machine Learning

-Machine Learning
 --------------------
 CatBoostRegression.py